 - direct access to Melbourne Airport from 30 stations without the need to change trains, for passengers travelling from the CBD and the booming south-eastern suburbs

 - a new premium station at Melbourne Airport with 10-minute services

-- seamless travel to the heart of Melbourne’s CBD in under 30 minutes
+- seamless travel to the heart of Melbourne’s CBD in around 30 minutes

 - direct access to key sites including Melbourne University, the Parkville medical precinct and the St Kilda Road business precinct.